M'KIS Admissions Process: Frequently Asked Questions

 For students wishing for increased modesty, they may wear a long sleeve t-shirt underneath their polo shirt (usually white) and a tudung (white or black).

-Our Kindergarten (KG) classes are capped at 18.
-Each of our Kindergarten (KG) classes have a full time classroom assistant.
+Our Kindergarten classes are capped at 18.
+Each of our Kindergarten classes have a full time Classroom Assistant.

 Our Grade 1 through Grade 5 classes are capped at 21.

-All students may choose to have lunch from the canteen or to bring lunch from home.
+All students may choose to have lunch from the Canteen or may bring lunch from home.

-Mont Kiara is a very safe suburb and about 80% of our M’KIS community live within a ten minute walk of M’KIS.
+Mont Kiara is a very safe suburb.
+About 80% of our M’KIS community live within a ten minute walk of M’KIS.
 As with any country, however, families should be vigilant about their surroundings when walking in public areas.

 We do have a school bus system providing transportation every day to other areas of KL.
 There are two late buses at 16.30 and 17.30 to accommodate students who are participating in after school activities and/or sports events.
 Details of the bus service can be found here.